Google AdWords

 How Google Ads Works

-- Keyword Selection: The advertiser selects relevant keywords related to their products or services.
-These are the terms users are likely to search for on Google.
+- Keyword Selection: The advertiser looks for the suitable keywords that describe their products or services.
+These are the words or phrases people use when looking up buying a car on Google.

 - Ad Display: The winning ads are shown on Google’s search results or Google Display Network (GDN), based on the targeting criteria and bid.